A multidimensional generalization of Symanzik polynomials: Symanzik polynomials on simplicial complexes

-\begin{ex} Figure \ref{fig:bipyramid} is an example of a $2$-dimensional simplicial complex $\Delta$ called the bipyramid.
-Its $2$-nd incidence matrix is shown on the right.
+\begin{example} Figure~\ref{5:fig:bipyramid} is an example of a $2$-dimensional simplicial complex $\Delta$ called the bipyramid.
+Its $2^\text{nd}$ incidence matrix is shown on the right.
 We represented a $2$-cycle in blue and a $1$-boundary, $\d_\Delta\big(\{2,3,5\}+\{3,4,5\})$, in red. \qedhere